tendrl-inc-labs/micropython-client/README.md

 - No event loop conflicts
 - Client integrates with existing async applications
-- Shared resources and better performance
+- Shared resources and efficient operation
 - Application remains in control of the event loop

 ### Async Configuration Options